octohost/octohost/README.md

 To Install on Rackspace using Ansible:
 ---------

+You'll need to install Ansible on your local computer - on OS X:

+`brew install ansible`

 Create the instance.
 Add your public key to the root user - use [ssh-copy-id](https://github.com/beautifulcode/ssh-copy-id-for-OSX):

 `ssh-copy-id -i ~/.ssh/id_dsa.pub root@ip.address.here`